 Public Comment: If you wish to address the Board on any agenda item, please complete a "Request to Speak" form.
+Forms are located at the rear of the Council Chambers.
 Be sure to indicate which item number you wish to address.
 Comments are limited to FIVE minutes.